bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-list.md

 - `<` — less than
 - `@` — IN (an array is passed as a value)
 - `!@` — NOT IN (an array is passed as a value)
 - `%` — LIKE, substring search.
-The `%` symbol in the filter value does not need to be passed.
+The "%" character in the filter value does not need to be passed.
 The search looks for a substring in any position of the string.
 - `=%` — LIKE, substring search.
-The `%` symbol needs to be passed in the value.
+The "%" character needs to be passed in the value.
 Examples:
   - "mol%" — searching for values starting with "mol"
   - "%mol" — searching for values ending with "mol"
-  - "%mol%" — searching for values where "mol" can be in any position
+  - "%mol%" — searching for values where "mol" can be in any position.

 - `%=` — LIKE (see description above)

 - `!%` — NOT LIKE, substring search.
-The `%` symbol in the filter value does not need to be passed.
+The "%" character in the filter value does not need to be passed.
 The search goes from both sides.

 - `=%` — NOT LIKE, substring search.
-The `%` symbol needs to be passed in the value.
+The "%" character needs to be passed in the value.
 Examples:
   - "mol%" — searching for values not starting with "mol"
   - "%mol" — searching for values not ending with "mol"
-  - "%mol%" — searching for values where the substring "mol" is not present in any position
+  - "%mol%" — searching for values where the substring "mol" is not present in any position.

 - `!%=` — NOT LIKE (see description above)